naldea/ttsky-verilog-template/docs/info.md

 Explain how your project works

+This project born in a course of Digitals Systems at Pontificia Universidad Catolica de Chile, It works with a top module about a FSM, and a counter, the idea is to simulate the work of two traffic light, and two street A, B, and two modes. when its start and the reset = 1

 ## How to test

 Explain how to use your project

 ## External hardware

 List external hardware used in your project (e.g. PMOD, LED display, etc), if any

+6 LEDs to simulate the two traffic lights
+5 buttons for, A and B street, and for de P mode and R mode, RESET